-- 1. "IISA" The International Ice Swimming Association® or IISA® - 2.
+- 1. "IISA" The International Ice Swimming Association[®] or IISA[®] - 2.
 "Ice-Swimming or Ice Swimming or Ice Swim or Ice-Swim or Swims" means swimming according to IISA rules. - 3.
-"IISA Event or Event" an IISA regulated Ice Swimming event which follows IISA Rules and Regulations. - 4.
-"Event Committee" a committee formed for the purpose of holding an IISA Event and comprises of the Event Director, Safety Officer IISA Official to be comprised of a minimum of 3 individuals. - 5.
-"Published Events" IISA Events where its results have been published by the IISA Administrator and the results have been added to the IISA record book where applicable, and the Swimmers BIO. - 6.
-"IISA Event Management System" is IISA event system on its website.
-Its IISA method of managing and controlling the integrity of all Ice Swimming records. - 7.
-"Event Language" The official Language of each event will be decided by the Event Committee as per Event location.
+"IISA Event or Event" an IISA regulated Ice Swimming event which follows IISA Rules and Regulations. - "Event Committee" a committee formed to hold an IISA Event and comprises of the Event Director, Safety Officer IISA Official to be comprised of a minimum of 3 individuals. - "Published Events" IISA Events where its results have been published by the IISA Administrator and the results have been added to the IISA record book where applicable, and the Swimmers BIO. - 6.
+"IISA Event Management System" is the IISA event system on its website.
+Its IISA method of managing and controlling the integrity of all Ice Swimming records. - "Event Language" The official Language of each event will be decided by the Event Committee as per Event location.
 The Official IISA language of English must prevail when in doubt.